Barranquilla: Tourist landmarks

 Barranquilla Zoo is a wildlife sanctuary which houses colorful native and foreign animal species, with an emphasis on Colombian fauna and the protection of endangered species.
 It has over 500 animals of 140 species, from chickens to elephants or lions, to many different mammals, fish, birds, reptiles, amphibians and primates.

 Around Barranquilla

 A maximum one hour by road are several tourist attractions in the surrounding area.
 Northwest of the department, bordering the Caribbean Sea, there are a number of resorts like Pradomar, Salgar, Sabanilla, Puerto Colombia, Santa Verónica, Caño Dulce, Playa Mendoza, Puerto Velero, Puerto Mocho, Cisne Lake, where visitors can enjoy a variety of water sports, camping, fishing and excursions.
 Paragliding is offered at the Cupino hill in the municipality of Puerto Colombia.
 In Usiacurí tourists can visit the house of the poet Julio Flórez and buy handicrafts.
 In the municipalities of Luruaco and Repelón people can practice water sports and other recreational activities.
-In other areas of the Atlántico department are livestock fairs, cultural festivals, gastronomic, folkloric and musical events such as the Cartagena and Santa Marta, also major tourist cities and colonies.
+In other areas of the Atlántico department are livestock fairs, cultural festivals, gastronomic, folkloric and musical events.